danburzo/selery/README.md

 ![selery](./.github/selery.svg)

-selery is a small, handwritten CSS selector parser and DOM query engine.
+Selery is a small, handwritten CSS selector parser and DOM query engine.

 It aims to be compliant with the relevant specifications ([CSS Syntax Module Level 3](https://drafts.csswg.org/css-syntax-3/), [CSS Selectors Level 4](https://drafts.csswg.org/selectors-4/), and others), while remaining compact and understandable so that it can be used as a starting point to experiment with new CSS syntax.

-> ⚠️ Currently a work-in-progress
+An online playground is available at [danburzo.ro/selery/](https://danburzo.ro/selery/).

 ## Getting started

 [![selery on npm](https://img.shields.io/npm/v/selery.svg?style=flat-square&labelColor=50B888&color=black)](https://www.npmjs.org/package/selery) [![selery on bundlephobia](https://img.shields.io/bundlephobia/minzip/selery?style=flat-square&labelColor=50B888&color=black)](https://bundlephobia.com/result?p=selery)

-You can install selery as an [npm package](https://npmjs.com/package/selery):
+You can install Selery as an [npm package](https://npmjs.com/package/selery):

 ```bash
 npm install selery